JuanDNJ/apirest-mysql/README.md

 - DB_PORT="9500"

 ## Create database MySql
+- src/db
+- DATA_BASE mascotas.sql
-- src/db/mascotas.sql
+- DATA_BASE guia-telefonica.sql
 - Copy or import the code, from the database.sql file, and paste it into your preferred App, which accepts the .sql extension.